 If you are 14 or older and willing to make a commitment of at least 3 months then you would be eligible to apply.

 We ask volunteers to have a library card or a family library card in the case of our teen volunteers.
-We also require our volunteers to provide an up to date Criminal Record Check (Vulnerable sector).
-The cost of the CRC will be refunded by the library after three months of volunteering (3 meetings or events for the Teen Advisory Group volunteers).
+We also require our volunteers to provide an up to date Criminal Record Check (for the Vulnerable sector).
+The cost of the CRC will be refunded by the library.
 The Teen Review Board does not require a CRC.

 TRB members write reviews of KFPL books, movies, video games and music from home.
 There are no meetings, and no scheduled hours.